-The Yellowstone Ecosystem Grizzly Bear Recovery Area includes all of Yellowstone & Grand Teton National Parks, as well as portions of northwest Wyoming, eastern Idaho, and southwest Montana.
-Other federal lands include the Beaverhead-Deerlodge National Forests (NF), The Bridger-Teton NF, Caribou-Targhee NF, and the Custer, Gallatin and Shoshone National Forests.
-Federally-managed lands make up 97.9% of the recovery area’s 9,209 square miles.
-The majority of the ecosystem is covered in forested mountains.
-Grizzly bear occupy 48 percent more of this habitat now than when they were listed.
-Human occupancy of private lands adjacent to the Recovery Area has also increased since the grizzly was listed.
+The Yellowstone Ecosystem, or Recovery Zone, includes all of Yellowstone and Grand Teton national parks, as well as portions of northwest Wyoming, eastern Idaho, and southwest Montana.
+Other federal lands include the Beaverhead-Deerlodge National Forest, the Bridger-Teton National Forest, Caribou-Targhee National Forest, and the Custer, Gallatin and Shoshone national forests.
+Federally managed lands make up 97.9 percent of the recovery area’s 9,209 square miles.

-On March 29, 2007 the USFWS declared the Yellowstone grizzly bear was a distinct population segment which was fully recovered and removed it from the Endangered Species List.
-The decision was opposed by some conservation groups and scientists and a notice of intent to sue to strike down the delisting was filed on April 2, 2007.
+In 2007, the USFWS declared the Yellowstone grizzly bear population was a distinct population segment that was fully recovered and removed it from the Endangered Species List.
+The decision was opposed by some groups and scientists, and a notice of intent to sue to strike down the delisting was filed later that year.

-On September 21, 2009, Judge Donald Molloy of the Ninth Federal District Court in Missoula, Montana issued an order enjoining and vacating the delisting of the Greater Yellowstone Area grizzly population.
+In 2009, a federal judge in Missoula issued an order enjoining and vacating the delisting of the Greater Yellowstone area grizzly population.
 In compliance with this order, the Yellowstone grizzly population was once again listed as a threatened population under the ESA.

-The USFWS, YES, and IGBC all believe that the Yellowstone DPS represents a viable population of sufficient numbers and distribution of reproductive individuals able to provide a high likelihood that the species would continue to exist and be well distributed throughout this portion of its range for the foreseeable future.
-At the same time, The State and Federal agencies’ agreement to implement the extensive Conservation Strategy (CS) and state management plans will ensure that adequate regulatory mechanisms remain in place and that the Yellowstone grizzly bear population will not once again become an endangered species.
-At the present time YES continues with ongoing study, management, and education as outlined in the CS.
+The U.S. Fish & Wildlife Service, Yellowstone Ecosystem Subcommittee, and IGBC all believe that the Yellowstone represents a viable population of sufficient numbers and distribution of reproductive individuals able to provide a high likelihood that the species would continue to exist and be well distributed throughout this portion of its range for the foreseeable future.

-You can find more information about the Yellowstone Ecosystem on the US Fish and Wildlife Service’s Grizzly Bear Recovery page.
-On this page you will find maps, management documents, and Federal Register notices.
+For the latest information on the Yellowstone Ecosystem, visit the US Fish and Wildlife Service’s Grizzly Bear Recovery page.